-BFC 101 Principles of Financial 3 hrs.
-Institution Operations (3-0)
+BFC 101 Principles of Financial 3 hrs Institution Operations (3-0)

-Surveys the internal operations (3-0) Surveys the internal operations of a bank and of a savings and loan association.
+Surveys the internal operations of a bank and of a savings and loan association.
 Emphasizes the general principles of operations applicable to institutions of all sizes.
 Provides a sound foundation for newcomers to the industry regardless of age or prior academic experience.

-BFC 102 Commercial Law (3-0) 3 hrs.
-Provides a general knowledge of, and prepares the banker or credit manager to act in accordance with, legal principles pertaining to business and to banking.
+BFC 102 Commercial Law (3-0) 3 hr Provides a general knowledge of, and prepare the banker or credit manager to act in accordance with, legal principles pertaining to business and to banking.
 Topics include contracts, commercial paper, bank deposits and collections, bankruptcy, the Statute of Frauds, insurance law and appropriate articles of the Uniform Commercial Code.